orange-cloudfoundry/php-logstreamer-extension/README.md

 ## Fpm config PHP >=7.3

+:warning: **When using this configuration you must not install this buildpack extension** :warning:

 Php fom configuration has new options for logs which achieve the same goal and let you write stdout as normal, these options are: `decorate_workers_output` and `log_limit` (see https://www.php.net/manual/en/install.fpm.configuration.php for more information).

 Let's see how to configure: